 Professional Turtle Removal in Milwaukee, WI

-Advanced Wildlife and Pest Control provides turtle removal services in Milwaukee and southeastern Wisconsin.
-Our certified wildlife specialists will safely and efficiently trap and remove nuisance turtles from your pond and property.
-Direct capture and turtle live traps are the most effective and humane methods to remove a turtle.
-Once captured, we will relocate the turtle 25+ miles away from your residence.
+Advanced Wildlife and Pest Control provides professional turtle removal services throughout Milwaukee and southeastern Wisconsin.
+Our certified wildlife specialists safely and efficiently capture and remove nuisance turtles from ponds and surrounding properties using humane, proven methods.
+Direct capture and specialized live turtle traps are the most effective techniques for safe removal.
+Once captured, turtles are relocated 25+ miles away from your property in accordance with local regulations.

 Frequently Asked Questions